 How deep you should dig a pond depends on what you want to achieve with it.
-If you are hoping to have fish in your pond then a depth of at least 20 inches and a minimum capacity of 2000 litres is recommended.
+If you are hoping to have fish in your pond then a depth of at least 20 inches and a minimum capacity of 2000 liters is recommended.
 However, if you are hoping to create a wildlife pond then shallower is better.

-'A wildlife pond should have lots of shallow water – roughly 50% shallows, and the deep area is not more than 30 cm,' says Dr Jeremy Biggs, CEO at FreshWater Habitats Trusts (opens in new tab) 'Most garden ponds are too deep for their area: if you want a half metre deep pond, or deeper, it needs to be much bigger or you end up with very steep sides.'
+'A wildlife pond should have lots of shallow water – roughly 50% shallows, and the deep area is not more than 30 cm,' says Dr Jeremy Biggs, CEO at FreshWater Habitats Trusts (opens in new tab) 'Most garden ponds are too deep for their area: if you want a half meter deep pond, or deeper, it needs to be much bigger or you end up with very steep sides.'

 The size of your pond will largely depend on the size of your garden, even a small pond is a beneficial addition both to wildlife and to your garden's aesthetics.

 However, regardless of the size, 'it is important that you ensure that almost all pond slopes are shallow, less than 1:5 (12°) and preferably less than 1:20 (3°),’ continues Dr. Jeremy Biggs.
 Opting for sides at gentle angles will ensure that any animals that accidentally find themselves in the pond can escape.